309: The Amazing Colossal Man

 Hi, this is Mickey Rooney.
 Billy Barty is on the line, too.

-Mickey Rooney (1920-2014) was a successful child actor in the 1930s.
+See above note on Mickey Rooney.
 He made a series of short films called “Toonerville Folks,” which was meant to compete with the “Our Gang” series.
 “Toonerville Folks” focused on the activities of a group of children, one of which was Mickey McGuire, played by Rooney.
 The part of his younger brother was played by little person actor Billy Barty.
+Barty (1924-2000), who plays the imp in episode 806, The Undead, was a prolific actor who also crusaded for societal acceptance of little people.
+He founded Little People of America in 1957 to work toward that goal.
+He appeared in more than 80 films and TV series during his lengthy career.

 Oh, my goodness, I’m a huge Daddy Warbucks!